 In addition the University has chosen to subsequently measure a restricted long-term receivable at fair value.
-The The receivable is related to donations from an individual which are held in an irrevocable charitable trust with the income payable to the University.
+The receivable is related to donations from an individual which are held in an irrevocable charitable trust with the income payable to the University.
 The funds must be held in the trust for a minimum of 10 years after the death of the individual.
-This 10 year period ends in March 2020.
+This 10 year period ended in March 2020.
+The University received its share of the principal in 2021.